ToolKitHephaistosLaserShock/PDVHephaistos/README.md

 def SetSTFTPDV(self,nperseg) - Calculate STFT from raw data on number of point - nperseg

-def SetVelocity(s%matplotlib inlineelf) - calculate velocity m/ss
+def SetVelocity() - calculate velocity m/ss

-def PDVReport(self) - pdf report with all datas and graph for basic analysis, datas, FFFT, Spectrogram,baseline.
+def PDVReport() - pdf report with all datas and graph for basic analysis, datas, FFFT, Spectrogram,baseline.

-**Working on Cond env with  :**
+**Working on Conda env with  :**

     - matplotlib
     - numpy